 The surveys were received from a cross section of industries including manufacturing, services, and retail.
 Factor analysis was conducted on 69 variables using SPSS 17.0 maximum likelihood analysis with an oblique rotation.
-The results of the factor analysis produced four prominent factors: customer practices (BAC), internal inter-functional practices (BIIAP), competitor practices (BCAP) and innovation practices (BIAP) explaining 56 per cent of the variance.
+The results of the factor analysis produced four prominent factors: customer practices (BAC), internal inter-functional practices (BIAP), competitor practices (BCAP) and innovation practices (BIAP) explaining 56 per cent of the variance.
 The researchers refined the items retaining those that achieved a factor loading of 0.4 or more, removing 33 items with a factor loading of 0.3 or less.
-Of the LTMO variables, 36 were retained including 14 items for customer practices (BAC), nine items for Inter-functional practices (BIAP), four items for competitor practices (BCAP) and nine items for innovation practices (BIAP).
+Of the LTMO variables, 36 were retained including 14 items for customer practices (BIAP), four items for Interfunctional practices (BIAP) and nine items for competitor practices (BIAP).